darinz/DL/10_Advanced_Architectures/02_gat.md

 Graph Attention Networks (GATs) introduce attention mechanisms to graph neural networks, allowing nodes to assign different importances (weights) to their neighbors during feature aggregation.

+> **Explanation:**
+> GATs use attention to let each node decide which neighbors are most important when updating its features.
+This is especially useful in graphs where some connections are more informative than others.

 > **Key Insight:** GATs enable each node to "focus" on the most relevant neighbors, improving performance on graphs with noisy or heterogeneous connections.

 > **Did you know?** The attention mechanism in GATs is inspired by the same principles as attention in transformers for NLP!